 - Onboarding: employees who are properly inducted are more engaged and most probably will stay longer with the company.
 Onboarding activities also ensure employees adopt the correct company culture.
 Achieving this is easier when they are first hired than after they have been with the company for some time and have adopted the wrong behaviors.
 Gamification can be used to get employees involved early, during the onboarding process.
-Aberdeen Group found that organizations with gamification in place obtain far better results compared to those without: they improve employee engagement by 48% and reduce turnover by 36%.

 - Learning: gamification is a powerful tool in training your sales force.
 Of course, game-based systems need to be properly planned and applied in order to work, and cannot be reduced to simply adding trophies.
 But when done right, results speak for themselves: AstraZeneca, for example, trained its assistants to sell a new medicine with their gamified e-learning platform Go To Jupiter.
 They achieved 97% usage rate, with 95% of the users completing each teaching session.